gophercoders/website/content/lessons/KS2/lower/further-selection.md

 Go expresses the boolean type as a type called `bool`.
 Variables of type `bool` can be created using the same variable declaration pattern as other variables.
-Likewise values can be assigned to variables of type `bool` using the variable assignment pattern.
+Likewise values can be assignvalueed to variables of type `bool` using the variable assignment pattern.
 You can only assign the values `true` or `false` or the result of a comparison to a variable of type `bool`.